 Sen. McCain’s call for more troops to be sent to Iraq came on a day that at least 159 people died in Iraq.
 In Baghdad, two suicide bombers killed 35 men who were waiting in line to join Iraq’s police force.
-In Baqouba, 50 bodies were found behind an electrical company.
-25 more bodies were found in Baghdad.
+In Baquba, 50 bodies were found behind an electrical company.
+Twenty-five more bodies were found in Baghdad.
 The Guardian newspaper described Sunday as a day of violence exceptional even by the country’s grim standards.
-The violence continued this morning when a minibus exploded in eastern Baghdad killing 20 people and wounding 20 others.
+The violence continued this morning when a minibus exploded in eastern Baghdad, killing 20 people and wounding 20 others.
 At least another 64 Iraqis died on Saturday.
-Officials in Baghdad announced that around 1,600 bodies were brought to the city morgue last month — it was the highest tally since July.
+Officials in Baghdad announced that around 1,600 bodies were brought to the city morgue last month — the highest tally since July.

 In Washington, President Bush is planning to meet with advisers from the Iraq Study Group today to discuss options on Iraq.
 For the first time, the White House has indicated it might be open to hold talks with Iran and Syria.
-Meanwhile in Baghdad, prime minister Nuri al-Maliki called on Sunday for a shakeup of his cabinet.
+Meanwhile in Baghdad, Prime Minister Nouri al-Maliki called on Sunday for a shakeup of his Cabinet.

-In political news, a two-way race has developed between Steny Hoyer and Jack Murtha to become the new majority leader in the Democratically-controlled House.
-On Sunday, Nancy Pelosi, who is set to become House Speaker, endorsed Murtha over Hoyer who is currently her deputy.
-In a letter to Murtha, Pelosi wrote "I salute your courageous leadership that changed the national debate and helped make Iraq the central issue of this historic election.”
+In political news, a two-way race has developed between Steny Hoyer and Jack Murtha to become the new majority leader in the Democrat-controlled House.
+On Sunday, Nancy Pelosi, who is set to become House speaker, endorsed Murtha over Hoyer, who is currently her deputy.
+In a letter to Murtha, Pelosi wrote, “I salute your courageous leadership that changed the national debate and helped make Iraq the central issue of this historic election.”

-A new government report out of Afghanistan, has found that the number of people killed in the war has increased four-fold over the past year.
-It is estimated that thirty seven hundred people have died this year — including at least one thousand civilians.
+A new government report out of Afghanistan has found that the number of people killed in the war has increased fourfold over the past year.
+It is estimated that 3,700 people have died this year — including at least 1,000 civilians.
 The report also found that the number of militant attacks in Afghanistan has surged in recent months from about 300 in March to more than 600 in the month of September.

 The U.S veto was widely criticized in part because the United States has repeatedly used its veto to shield Israel from criticism at the United Nations.